 You will usually be given spinal anesthesia to numb you from the surgery area down.
 You may still feel pressure or pushing during the C-section, but you should not feel any pain.
-Your healthcare provider will make an incision across your lower abdomen.
-He will gently pull your baby out.
+Your obstetrician will make an incision across your lower abdomen.
+He or she will gently pull your baby out.
 Your incision will be closed with stitches or staples and covered with a bandage.

 What will happen after a C-section:

-You will be taken to a room to rest for about an hour after you deliver.
-You will have a Foley catheter to drain your urine and an IV.
-Do not get out of bed until your healthcare provider says it is okay.
+- You will be taken to a room to rest for about an hour after you deliver.

 Risks of a C-section: